riccardodisalvo/FinTrack-Solutions-Analisi-delle-Operazioni-di-Trading-Excel/README.md

   - **Contingency Table:** Create a table to show the number of trades per region.
   - **Marginal Distributions:** Add marginal distributions for both regions and trade counts, with a grand total in the bottom-right corner.
   - **Probability Calculations:**
-    - **UK Probability:** Calculate the probability that a randomly chosen trade was executed exactly 7 times in the UK.
+    - **UK Probability:** Calculate the probability that a randomly chosen trade was executed in any Asian state with a quantity = 1 units.
-    - **Asian Probability:** Calculate the probability that a randomly chosen trade was executed in any Asian state with a quantity not exceeding 8 units.
+    - **Asian Probability:** Calculate the probability that a randomly chosen trade was executed in any Asian state with a quantity <= 8 units.
-    - **Add Results:** Place these calculations in columns starting from column M.
 - **Styling:**
   - **Header Font:** Comics Sans MS, 12pt, blue color.
   - **Borders:** Double border around the header; single border around all other cells.